Think it’s impossible to grow your own food in a small space? Think again!

 Wondering why microgreens need a different type of growing container?
 Here’s why: you’ll want a shallow or “open” sort of planting container so you can easily scatter your microgreen seeds in this next step.
 This is why I recommend something like a spice shaker for easy and accurate planting, too.

-That said, about how many seeds should you plant in each tray?
+That said, how many seeds should you plant in each tray?
 Well, it all depends on what type of microgreens you’re growing.
 But long story short, you’ll need more than you can count!

 Generally speaking though, you’ll need less if your seeds are larger (like peas, chard, and others) but more if your seeds are smaller.
 Ultimately, there’s no set amount or formula you must follow. .

 If you’re uncomfortable “eyeballing” how much seed you’ll need per tray, here’s a quick guide to seeding ratio amounts per 10” by 20” tray, which is the standard growing tray size in the industry.
-(But unless your seed packets are otherwise marked, you may need a digital weigh scale to weigh your seed amounts down to the ounce!)
+(But unless your seed packets are otherwise marked, you may need a digital weighing scale to weigh your seed amounts down to the ounce!)

 - Arugula – 2 oz. per tray